Kaesong Industrial Region: 2016 closure

 In December 2017, an expert panel investigating the decision to close the park found that there was no evidence that North Korea had diverted wages to fund its nuclear program.
 The head of the panel Kim Jong-soo said, "The presidential office inserted the wage-diversion argument as major grounds, yet without concrete information, sufficient evidence and consultations with related agencies, mainly citing defector testimonies that lack objectivity and credibility.
 This impairs the decision's legitimacy and could constrain our ground over a future restart of the complex, while hampering the companies' rights to protect their assets due to the hasty pullout process."

 A group of businesses who suffered losses of 250 billion won ($200 million) due to the closure demanded an apology and said, "Now that the wage-diversion claim has proved groundless, the government must apologize for abusing state power to suspend the complex and make utmost efforts to reopen it."

 2018 opening of Inter Korean Liaison Office

 On 14 September 2018, the Inter-Korean Liaison Office located in the region officially opened.
 The office's purpose was to further communication between the two Koreas.

 On 16 June 2020, North Korea destroyed the building via explosion, amidst heightened tensions between the countries.

 North Korea blew up the Inter-Korean Liaison Office in June 2020 in response to South Korea not banning or punishing defectors from sending leaflets and flash drives into North Korea.
-The South Korean government did not take strict measures against North Korea even though North Korea intentionally bombed the Inter-Korean Liaison Office, a building created to keep peaceful communication between the two countries.
-On the contrary, in December 2020, South Korea's National Assembly passed a law that penalizes South Korean citizens who send anti-North Korean material across the border.
+The South Korean government did not take strict measures against North Korea, even though North Korea intentionally bombed the Inter-Korean Liaison Office―a building created to keep peaceful communication between the two countries.
+However, in December 2020, South Korea's National Assembly passed a law that penalizes South Korean citizens who send anti-North Korean material across the border.